SvdZande/Internship_MPD_Bachelors/README.md

 To perform an overall analysis of primary vs TERT conditions, you can use the _deseq2_wt_vs_TERT_overall_v1.2.Rmd_ file.
 As an input, you provide all count tables you have (primary LSC, primary KC, TERT LSC, and TERT KC).

 ### Analysing primary inhouse samples (LSC vs KC)
 If you perform the analyses above and look at the result of PCA analyses and sample clustering, you might find that the primary inhouse samples (PKC_1/2 and LSC_wt_1/2) are very alike.
-If you want, you can rule out any sample mixups using the _deseq2_wt_vs_TERT_inhouse_v1.1.Rmd_ script, which compares the samples based on their cell type.
+If you want, you can rule out any sample mixups using the _deseq2_wt_vs_TERT_inhouse_v1.1.Rmd_ script, which compares the primary inhouse samples based on their cell type.

 ### Splicing analysis
  Instead of using the environment specified by _r_env_4_1.yml_, make a new environment using the _r_env_4_1_splicing.yml_ file.
 As an input, you need to provide BAM files of two primary LSC replicates and two TERT LSC replicates.
 These BAM files need to be aligned using a splice-sensitive programme (STAR, TopHat) and they need to be indexed.
 Then, you can provide these as input to _splicing_analysis.v1.1.Rmd_.
 The result will be saved to your results directory and can be used for further analysis in the _deseq2_wt_vs_TERT_LSC_v1.5B.Rmd_ or _deseq2_wt_vs_TERT_overall_v1.2.Rmd_ scripts.